Purchase Furniture Journal entry is to record asset purchases.

 Runners Resource

-Enroll in a free course on how to record Journal Entries from Coursera.
-The Course focus is to help in understanding the fundamentals of the financial accounting.
+Enroll in a free Coursera course on recording Journal Entries.
+The Course’s focus is on helping you understand the fundamentals of financial accounting.

 Note: The Course recommendation is to help the Learners with freely available resources.